QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

       C := (Root with new Integer);
       -- Tmp : Child;
-      -- Child'Constructor (C);
+      -- Child'Constructor (Tmp);
       -- Tmp.B := new Integer;
       -- Child'Clone (Tmp, C);
       -- Child'Adjust (C, Tmp);
       -- Child'Destructor (Tmp);

-In these cases, the default values of the type will be taken if any.

 A few notes on the above sequences:

 - The call to Clone is important, as it allows to clean the target object if necessary prior to copy.
-- As we are cloning an object, we need to ensure its own internal consistency, hence the need to call its constructor and destructor.
+- Before cloning Tmp we are cloning an object, we need to ensure its own internal consistency and lifecycle, hence the need to call its constructor and destructor.
 - Usage of aggregate in conjunction with types that provide constructors, destructor, adjust and clone attributes is somewhat heavy, as the aggregate needs to be fully initialized before cloned, then reclaimed.
 It's important